E20

 Steps:

-• Check environment: Ensure the wine cooler is not installed in an extremely humid area (e.g., unconditioned basement without dehumidification).
+• Check environment: Ensure the wine cooler is not installed in an extremely humid area (e.g., an unconditioned basement without dehumidification).

 • Locate humidity sensor: On models with humidity control, the sensor is typically mounted on the interior liner or near the evaporator.

-• Control board: If a known-good sensor still results in E20, the main control board may be defective and require replacement.
+• Control board: If a known-good sensor still results in error E20, the main control board may be defective and require replacement.

 Advertisements